yegorsokolov/BotCopier/README.md

  - `scripts/` – helper Python scripts.
   - `train_target_clone.py` – trains a model from exported logs.
-Its `detect_resources()` helper reports available CPU, memory, GPU and free disk space via `disk_gb`, automatically enabling lite mode when less than 5 GB remains.
-Heavy indicators such as SMA, RSI, MACD and ATR are enabled automatically on capable machines and the chosen features are written to `model.json` for reproducibility.
+Its `detect_resources()` helper reports available CPU, memory, GPU and free disk space via `disk_gb`.
+When resources are constrained (e.g. <5 GB free disk or low RAM) the script falls back to a lightweight logistic-regression path.
+    On more powerful machines it automatically enables heavy indicators such as SMA, RSI, MACD and ATR and may select deeper transformer models.
+The chosen mode and feature flags are written to `model.json` for reproducibility.
   - `generate_mql4_from_model.py` – renders a new EA from a trained model description.
   - `evaluate_predictions.py` – basic log evaluation utility.
   - `promote_best_models.py` – selects top models by metric and copies them to a best directory.